-- each person who is known by us to beneficially own more than 5% of our common shares; - · each named executive officer; - · each of our directors; and - all of our directors and executive officers as a group.
+- each person who is known by us to beneficially own more than 5% of our common shares; - · each named executive officer; - · each of our directors; and - · all of our directors and executive officers as a group.

-The number of shares beneficially owned and the percentage of shares beneficially owned are based on 19,696,483 common shares after giving effect to the estimated conversion of all outstanding Class A convertible preferred shares as of March 31, 2017, which will occur immediately prior to the consummation of this offering, into an aggregate of 6,363,900 common shares.
+The number of shares beneficially owned and the percentage of shares beneficially owned are based on 20,424,461 common shares after giving effect to the estimated conversion of all outstanding Class A convertible preferred shares as of March 31, 2017, which will occur immediately prior to the consummation of this offering, into an aggregate of 7,098,194 common shares.
 Percentage ownership of our common shares after this offering (assuming no exercise of the underwriters' over-allotment option to purchase additional shares) reflects our sale of shares in this offering.
 Unless otherwise indicated in the footnotes to the table, and subject to community property laws where applicable, the following persons have sole voting and investment control with respect to the shares beneficially owned by them.
 In accordance with SEC rules, if a person has a right to acquire beneficial ownership of any common shares on or within 60 days of March 31, 2017, upon conversion or exercise of outstanding securities or otherwise, the shares are deemed beneficially owned by that person and are deemed to be outstanding solely for the purpose of determining the percentage of our shares that person beneficially owns.
 These shares are not included in the computations of percentage ownership for any other person.
-As of March 31, 2017, we had 145 record holders of our common shares, with 117 record holders in Canada, representing 74% of our outstanding common shares, and 14 record holders in the United States, representing 18% of our outstanding preferred shares.
-Furthermore, as of March 31, 2017, we had 15 record holders of our Class A preferred shares, with eight record holders in Canada, representing 55% of our outstanding preferred shares, and six record holders in the United States, representing 37% of our outstanding preferred shares.
+As of March 31, 2017, we had 145 record holders of our common shares, with 117 record holders in Canada, representing 74% of our outstanding common shares, and 14 record holders in the United States, representing 18% of our outstanding preferred shares, with eight record holders in Canada, representing 55% of our outstanding preferred shares, and six record holders in the United States, representing 37% of our outstanding preferred shares.

-Certain of our existing shareholders, including Lilly and Celgene, two of our existing greater than 5% shareholders and strategic partners, have indicated an interest in purchasing an aggregate of up to \$42.0 million of common shares in this offering.
-In each case, any common shares purchased by these shareholders would be purchased at the initial public offering price and on the same terms as the other purchasers in this offering.
-However, because indications of interest are not binding agreements or commitments to purchase, each of these shareholders may purchase fewer common shares than it indicated an interest in purchasing or may not purchase any common shares in this offering at all.
-In addition, the underwriters may elect to sell fewer shares or not to sell any shares in this offering to such entities.
-The following table does not reflect any potential purchases by these shareholders, which purchases, if any, will increase the percentage of common shares owned after the offering of such shareholders set forth in the table below.
+Certain of our existing shareholders, including Lilly and Celgene, two of our existing greater than 5% shareholders and strategic partners, have agreed to purchase an aggregate of \$39.2 million of common shares in this offering.
+In each case, any common shares purchased by these shareholders will be purchased at the initial public offering price and on the same terms as the other purchasers in this offering.

-The table below reflects the conversion of preferred shares into beneficially owned common shares assuming an initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and giving effect to the conversion price adjustment more fully described in "Capitalization - Special Conversion Adjustment for Class A Preferred Shares."
+The table below reflects the conversion of preferred shares into beneficially owned common shares after giving effect to the conversion price adjustment more fully described in "Capitalization - Special Conversion Adjustment for Class A Preferred Shares."
 The table below does not reflect any shares that may be purchased by our directors, executive officers or significant shareholders pursuant to our directed share program.
 See "Underwriting - Directed Share Program."

-Except as otherwise indicated, the address of each of the persons in this table is 540-1385 West 8th Avenue, Vancouver, British Columbia, Canada V6H 3V9.
+Except as otherwise indicated, the address of each of the persons in this table is 540-1385 West 8^{th} Avenue, Vancouver, British Columbia, Canada V6H 3V9.